 Finance and FP&A departments are pressured to develop accurate forecasts in response to evolving conditions.
 Such dynamic financial forecasting empowers organizations to quickly adjust plans based on real-time data and new insights.
 Seamless synchronization between your ERP and planning and budgeting systems empowers finance teams to easily seed actuals and information in daily planning and forecasts, eliminating the need for departments to coordinate and consolidate offline.

-Regularly review your current technology and ask: Is our technology helping — or holding us back?
-When outdated or inadequate systems introduce inefficiencies, muddy the data waters or can’t support changes the business wants to make, it’s time to look for a new solution.
+Regularly review your current technology and ask: Is our technology helping—or holding us back?
+When outdated or inadequate systems introduce inefficiencies, muddy the data waters, or can’t support a business’s desired changes, it’s time to look for a new solution.
 Inaccurate data is another sign it’s time for your first or a new ERP system.
-If your data is unreliable, you can’t trust the reports and insights it produces — and that’s a big problem.
+If your data is unreliable, you can’t trust the reports and insights it produces—and that’s a big problem.

 Still don't know what modules you'll need?
 This guide will help you decide which ones to build into your implementation plan.

 Despite all the value ERP brings, companies may encounter challenges in building the business case for a system or implementing it.
-It’s important to be aware of these potential roadblocks before you adopt a system so you can adequately prepare and temper doubts from stakeholders.
+It’s important to be aware of these potential roadblocks before adopting a system to adequately prepare and temper doubts from stakeholders.
 At the same time, realize that many of these can be avoided by creating a detailed plan and selecting the right ERP vendor.

 1. Budget Considerations

-Because they were expensive to purchase, implement and maintain, early ERP systems were accessible only to large companies.
+Because they were expensive to purchase, implement, and maintain, early ERP systems were accessible to large companies only.
 However, that hasn’t been the case for two-plus decades.
 While ERPs still require time and financial investment, the technology has become much more affordable thanks to both SaaS systems that charge a recurring fee and more solutions designed for small and midsize businesses entering the market.
 For instance, organizations can use tools to calculate estimated savings after one and three years to determine when returns will surpass costs.

 2. Employee Training

 Like any new tech, ERP has a learning curve.
-Anyone who will use the software — ideally, most or all of your employees — requires some training.
-Although there may be resistance at first, that should fade away as people realize how much the technology will help them.
+Any potential users—ideally, most or all of your employees—require some training.
+Although there may be resistance at first, that should fade away as people realize the technology’s many benefits.
 Newer systems that receive frequent updates are more intuitive and user-friendly, reducing training requirements and increasing adoption.

 3. Data Conversion and Migration Challenges

 When moving to a new ERP, you may need to convert some data into a format compatible with the new platform.
-This can lead to unexpected costs and delays, so review your databases, and work with your IT team or an integration partner to identify potential data compatibility issues early on.
-Then, you can factor conversion efforts into the ERP implementation plan.
+This can lead to unexpected costs and delays, so review your databases and work with your IT team or an integration partner to identify potential data compatibility issues early on.
+Conversion efforts can then factor into the ERP implementation plan.

 4. Resistance to Change